Hurricane Iota powers up in new threat to Central America

 Eta already wreaked havoc.
 It hit Nicaragua as a Category 4 hurricane, killing at least 120 people as torrential rains caused flash floods and mudslides in parts of Central America and Mexico.
 Then it meandered across Cuba, the Florida Keys and around the Gulf of Mexico before slogging ashore again near Cedar Key, Florida, and dashing across Florida and the Carolinas.

-Iota was forecast to drop 8 to 16 inches (200-400 millimeters) of rain in northern Nicaragua, Honduras, Guatemala and southern Belize, with as much as 30 inches (750 millimeters) in isolated spots.
+Iota was forecast to drop 8 to 16 inches of rain in northern Nicaragua, Honduras, Guatemala and southern Belize, with as much as 30 inches in isolated spots.
 Costa Rica and Panama could also experience heavy rain and possible flooding, the hurricane center said.

-Eta was the 28th named storm of this year’s hurricane season, tying the 2005 record for named storms.
-Theta, the 29th, was far out in the eastern Atlantic Ocean, and became a remnant low Sunday.
+Eta was this year's 28th named storm, tying the 2005 record.
+Remnants of Theta, the 29th, dissipated Sunday in the eastern Atlantic Ocean.

 The official end of hurricane season is Nov.
 30.